boncz/PenguinsHockeyAnalysis/README.md

 ### 1. Unraveling Player Performance:
    - **How did individual players contribute across various statistical measures?**
-     - Dive into CORSI, fenwick, shots, penalty differentials, faceoff percentages, and more to dissect the nuances of player performance on a game-by-game basis.
+     - Dive into CORSI, fenwick, shots, penalty differentials, faceoff percentages, and more to dissect the nuances of player performance.

 ### 2. HBK Line Impact:
    - **Did the HBK Line truly stand out statistically during the playoffs?**